dplusplus1024/bitcoin-jenga/README.md

 You’ll need a way to determine the severity (mild, moderate, severe) for each move.
 Choose one method below — no need to use both!

 - **Option 1: Cards** – Print and cut our severity cards (mild, moderate, severe).
 You can optionally use these business card sheets for your convenience.
-- **Option 2: Dice** – Order custom dice online using our assets, or 3D print the dice using a design of your own.
+- **Option 2: Dice** – Order custom dice online using our assets, or 3D print the dice with a design of your own.
 Want to contribute?
 You could create a 3D printing file for the community!

 ---